-- (U) Section 7 Foreign Communications of or Concerning United States Persons - (a) (U) Retention - (U) Foreign communications of or concerning United States persons collected in the course of an acquisition authorized under section 702 of the Act may be retained as follows: - (1) (U) Retention of foreign communications of or concerning United States persons is permitted for a period of five years from the expiration date of the certification authorizing the collection, unless the Director, Operations Directorate, NSA, determines in writing that retention of a specific category of communications for a longer specified period is required to respond to authorized foreign intelligence or counterintelligence requirements.
+- (U) NSA will report all determinations made by the Director (or the Acting Director) of NSA under this Section to ODNI and NSD, which will promptly notify the FISC in writing of all such determinations. - (U) Section 7 Retention of Foreign Communications of or Concerning United States Persons - (U) Foreign communications of or concerning United States persons collected in the course of an acquisition authorized under section 702 of the Act may be retained as follows: - (1) (U) Retention of foreign communications of or concerning United States persons is permitted for a period of five years from the expiration date of the certification authorizing the collection, unless the Director, Operations Directorate, NSA, determines in writing that retention of a specific category of communications for a longer specified period is required to respond to authorized foreign intelligence or counterintelligence requirements.
 NSA will report all such determinations to ODNI and NSD, which will promptly notify the FISC in writing of all such determinations. - a.
 (U) NSA may also retain unminimized section 702-acquired information that reasonably appears to be encrypted or to contain secret meaning for a sufficient duration to permit exploitation.
 A sufficient duration may consist of any period of time during which the encrypted information is subject to, or of use in, cryptanalysis or deciphering secret meaning.
 Once information is decrypted or deciphered, the retention period, if applicable for such information, is five years from the date of decryption or decipher. - (2) (U) if dissemination of such communications with reference to such United States persons would be permitted under Section 8 below; or - (3) (U) if the information is evidence of a crime that has been, is being, or is about to be committed and is provided to appropriate federal law enforcement authorities. - (U) Nothing in this section shall preclude NSA from retaining technical information (e.g. encryption algorithms, keys, credentials) contained in, or derived from, foreign communications of or concerning United States persons for any period of time during which such information is used for cryptanalysis or processing information into intelligible form.
-Any use or dissemination of such technical information must be made in accordance with the requirements in these procedures.

-(U) Section 8 - Dissemination
+Any use or dissemination of such technical information must be made in accordance with the requirements in these procedures. - (U) Section 8 Dissemination - (U) Nothing in these procedures authorizes the dissemination of non-publicly available information that identifies any United States person without such person's consent unless: